List of Star Wars sequel trilogy characters: Zorii Bliss

 Zorii Bliss is a spice smuggler and former lover of Poe Dameron.

 The character is portrayed by Keri Russell.

-Emperor Palpatine
+Emperor Palpatine / Darth Sidious

-Palpatine is the former ruler of the Galactic Empire who is revealed to have somehow survived his apparent death at the hands of Anakin Skywalker aboard the second Death Star.
-In his exile on Exegol, he has built a massive Imperial fleet and entourage of Sith cultists.
+Palpatine is the Dark Lord of the Sith and former ruler of the Galactic Empire who is revealed to have somehow survived his apparent death at the hands of Anakin Skywalker aboard the second Death Star.
+In his exile on Exegol, he has built a massive Sith armada, the Final Order, and entourage of Sith cultists.

 The character is portrayed by Ian McDiarmid, reprising his role from the original trilogy.

 Lando Calrissian

 Lando Calrissian is a former smuggler and friend of Han Solo.

 The character is portrayed by Billy Dee Williams, reprising his role from the original trilogy.

-Ryan Johnson stated that he considered including Lando Calrissian in Episode VIII, possibly giving him the role of new character DJ (Benicio del Toro), but did not because it would have meant Lando betraying the characters without redemption.
+Rian Johnson stated that he considered including Lando Calrissian in Episode VIII, possibly giving him the role of new character DJ (Benicio del Toro), but did not because it would have meant Lando betraying the characters without redemption.